-Forbes Publisher, Speaker, Author and Forecaster
+Forbes Publisher, Futurist, Speaker and Moderator

 Entrepreneur-turned-publisher, columnist, television commentator, private investor and board director, Rich Karlgaard has a unique vantage point on the trends driving the business and investment climates.
 His insights help audiences see the global marketplace with new eyes.